pwyliu/magna-carta-holy-metadata/README.md

     ```

 ## API Endpoints
 There are just a couple endpoints available.
-Everything is clearly laid out in views.py.
+Everything is in views.py.

 ####/api/submit/
 POST json formatted data to this endpoint.
 The three required fields are iid, userdata and metadata. iid should be unique, I used the Python UUID module to generate these.